-Flawless (FL) - These stones have no imperfections inside or on the surface of the stone under the magnification of a loupe of 10 power.
+- Flawless (FL) - These stones have no imperfections inside or on the surface of the stone under the magnification of a loupe 10x magnification.

-Internally Flawless (IF) - No internal flaws.
-Very rare and beautiful diamonds, which are quite expensive.
+- Internally Flawless (IF) - No internal flaws.
+Exceptional, rare, and beautiful diamonds, which are quite expensive.

-VVS1, VVS2 - Very, Very Slightly Included: Very difficult to see inclusions under 10x magnification.
+- Very, Very Slightly Included (VVS1, VVS2): Very difficult to see inclusions under 10x magnification.
 An excellent quality diamond.

-VS1, VS2 - Inclusions are typically not visible to the naked eye.
+- VS1, VS2 - Inclusions are typically not visible to the naked eye.
 Less expensive than the VVS1 or VVS2 grades.
-Even properly graded VS2 diamonds can have visible inclusions in very large sizes or diamonds that do not have many facets which make flaws more visible such as an emerald shape.
+Even properly graded VS2 diamonds can have visible inclusions in huge sizes or diamonds that do not have many facets that make flaws more visible such as an emerald shape.

-SI1, SI2 - These stones have inclusions which are fairly easy to see under a loupe with a 10 power magnification, or visible to the naked eye.
+- SI1, SI2 - These stones have inclusions that are easy to see under a loupe with a 10 power magnification or visible to the naked eye.
 Some SI clarity diamonds do have visible inclusions and should be evaluated carefully.
-SI clarity diamonds can be some of the best values, since inclusions are not always visible to the naked eye, and prices are reasonable when compared to higher clarity grades.
+SI clarity diamonds can be some of the best values since inclusions are not always visible to the naked eye, and prices are reasonable when compared to higher clarity grades.

-I1 - These stones have inclusions which range from barely visible to very easily seen by the naked eye, but there should only be one major flaw, which cannot be too obvious.
+- I1 - These stones have inclusions that range from barely visible to very easily seen by the naked eye, but there should only be one major flaw, which cannot be too obvious.
 Overall, the diamond should still look nice.
 However, I1 clarity grades vary quite a bit, so they should be evaluated on a case-by-case basis before purchasing them.
-If your budget only allows for an SI3 or I1 clarity diamond, be sure to examine it thoroughly before purchasing, and make sure the inclusions do not detract from the overall beauty of the diamond.
+If your budget only allows for an SI3 or I1 clarity diamond, be sure to examine it thoroughly before purchasing.